lieszkol/november-gallery/README.md

 This is a simple example where you place a button onto the page.
 Select a folder of images from the "Media Folder" drop-down in your inspector, and set the gallery "Attach to" option to `#gallery-button`.
 Your button should then serve to open a lightbox gallery of all of the images in the selected folder.

-For examples on how to customize the gallery, see (Customize the Gallery
+For examples on how to customize the gallery, see [Customize the Gallery](#customizing-the-gallery) above.
 ## Component 3: Image List Only

 Use this if you wish to write your own Twig script for displaying your images, and only need a list of images (that can be found in a given folder) to be loaded into a page variable.